1. What does Nehemiah Community Revitalization Corporation do?

 2. How can my organization partner with Nehemiah?

 First, spend some time on this website getting familiar with the types of projects with which we have been involved.
 Next, think about what kind of project your organization would be interested in providing to your community.Also consider what resources your organization has and how those resources can be best utilized.
 Then, contact us to discuss how to develop a project.

 3. Where can I find information about homelessness and affordable housing?

 4. Do you provide down payment assistance?
 Rental payment assistance?
 Utility payment assistance?

 Nehemiah Community Revitalization Corporation does not provide down payment assistance for homebuyers.
 The Nehemiah Corporation of America does have a down payment assistance program.
 (Nehemiah Community Revitalization Corporation is not affiliated with Nehemiah Corporation of America and does not endorse its products or services.)

 The SC Housing has several homeownership programs.
 Nehemiah does not provide assistance with rent or utility payments.

 Nehemiah’s service area is defined as the entire state of South Carolina and neighboring states.

 6. Are you sure Nehemiah’s not making a profit on our neighborhoods?

 Nehemiah Community Revitalization Corporation is a state-certified non-profit organization.
-As such, it is audited yearly by independent accountants, and the audits are reviewed by the state (for more information about non-profits in South Carolina, please see the SC State Housing Finance and Development Authority).
+As such, it is audited yearly by independent accountants, and the audits are reviewed by the state (for more information about non-profits in South Carolina, please see the SC Housing).
 Neither the corporation, its staff, nor its board members make a profit on Nehemiah’s developments.
 The corporation collects developer’s fees from completed projects and receives operating assistance from various entities to fund its activities and pay its staff.